 If the probiotic bacteria encounter large amounts of alcohol in your stomach and the intestines, they may not survive the journey from your mouth through the digestive system.
 Instead, the beneficial gut bacteria will be killed off by the high amounts of alcohol in your body.

-So, our advice to mitigate the effects of alcohol on your gut microbiota: If you know that you’re having a drink tonight, take your probiotics in the morning or at lunch time for optimal health benefits.
+So, our advice to mitigate the effects of alcohol on your gut microbiota: If you know that you’re having a drink tonight, take your probiotic supplement in the morning or at lunchtime to see optimal probiotic benefits.

 Also, don’t forget to take your probiotics the next day to counteract any negative effects the alcohol may have had on your gut flora.